 Corporation Tax is the tax levied on the profits of limited companies.
 This includes foreign companies with a UK branch office.
-The current rate is set at 19% for the 2021/22 and 2020/21 tax years.
+The current rate is set at 19% for the 2022/23 tax year.

 A UK-based company pays Corporation Tax on its UK and worldwide profits, while a foreign company with a UK branch office only pays Corporation Tax on the profits it makes from its UK operations.